12 Step Recovery From

 Literature - You will need the following books when the AWOL closes.
 The readings will not be shared on the screen.

-• The Big Book of Alcoholics Anonymous, any edition
+The Big Book of Alcoholics Anonymous, preferably the 4th edition;

-• The Little Red Book - 1986 revised or later edition can be purchased online from Hazelden or Amazon (https://a.co/d/dM2AV5e).
+The Little Red Book - 1986 revised or later edition can be purchased online here;

-• Drop the Rock: Removing Character Defects, Steps 6 and 7 (Second Edition) by Bill P. Todd W. Sara S
+Drop the Rock: Removing Character Defects, Steps 6 and 7 (2nd edition) by Bill P. Todd W. Sara S.

 We look forward to seeing you!